 There’s a LOT of advice about how long and how much a newborn should be breastfeeding so the No Clock Method might sound a little funny.
-But as Heidi Streufert, RN and former La Lache Leauge Leader explains, "My best advice to postpartum parents is to throw away the clock at least for the first few weeks while establishing milk supply and watch the baby’s natural eating and sleeping patterns to emerge.”
+But as Heidi Streufert, RN and former La Leche League Leader explains: “My best advice to postpartum parents is to throw away the clock at least for the first few weeks.
+While establishing milk supply, watch the baby’s natural eating and sleeping patterns to emerge.”
 She explains this, called the NoClock Nursing Method here.

-To put this in "Clock Terms" - babies typically feed MORE often than every 3 hours throughout the day and then can often have a slightly longer stretch of sleep between feeds (overnight, ideally!) and a pattern will emerge in the first two weeks that can be made into the 'routine' as supply is well-established.

-Baby’s urine and stool output will be the guide for whether baby is “getting enough milk" and again, this can be a simple check mark at each diaper change.
-We have a NoClockLog above, but any piece of paper will do- too much focus on "exact recording" isn’t needed!
+Baby’s urine and stool output will be the guide for whether baby is “getting enough milk.”
+This can again be a simple check mark at each diaper change.
+We have a NoClockLog above, but any piece of paper will do- too much focus on exact recording isn’t needed!

 For more info on early nursing, watch Labor & Delivery Nurse Meghan explain here: